 - instalment loans – payments are spread weekly or monthly over several repayments, typically between three and twelve months

-- ‘running credit’ or ‘flex credit’ – the way this works is similar to a bank overdraft, borrowers and given a 'limit' that they can draw up to as an when they need to, provided they pay at least the interest off each month.
+- ‘running credit’ or ‘flex credit’ – the way this works is similar to a bank overdraft, borrowers are given a 'limit' that they can draw up to as an when they need to, provided they pay at least the interest off each month.
 While the credit agreement has not fixed end date, this type of credit is expensive and intended for short term use only.

 Types of complaints we see